sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 leaf=KEYHASH SIGNATURE

-timestamp=NUMBER
 tree_size=NUMBER
 root_hash=HASH
 signature=SIGNATURE
-cosignature=KEYHASH SIGNATURE
+cosignature=KEYHASH TIMESTAMP SIGNATURE
 cosignature=...

 leaf_index=NUMBER
-inclusion_path=HASH
-inclusion_path=...
+node_hash=HASH
+node_hash=...
 ```

-The version line specifies hte version of the proof format, and will
+The version line specifies the version of the proof format, and will
 be incremented as the format is changed or extended.
 The `log` line
 identifies the sigsum log.